Why is security patch management important for Microsoft products?

 “It’s not just Outlook that’s crashing.
 Paint.NET, Dell’s SupportAssist, and Microsoft’s own Event Viewer also started crashing immediately on my system, with the same 0xc0000005 error code.”

-One of Microsoft’s suggested workarounds prior to the release of a fix was to use your phone for email.
+One of Microsoft’s suggested workarounds before the release of a fix was to use your phone for email.

 Why implement security patch management?